nodejs/TSC/TSC-Charter.md

 ## Section 12: Selection of Mediators

-When it becomes necessary within the context of this charter to select a third party mediator for arbitration, the mediator shall be selected by the Node.js Foundation Board of Directors (or an individual designated by the Board to so act on their behalf).
-The only requirement for this mediator is that the individual selected must not be a member of the TSC, Node.js Community Committee, or Node.js Foundation Board of Directors.
+When it becomes necessary within the context of this charter to select a third party mediator for arbitration, a qualified mediator shall be selected by the Node.js Foundation Board of Directors (or an individual designated by the Board to so act on their behalf).
+The mediator should be trained and qualified in mediation/conflict resolution and must not be a member of the TSC, Node.js Community Committee, or Node.js Foundation Board of Directors.

 [Consensus Seeking]: http://en.wikipedia.org/wiki/Consensus-seeking_decision-making
 [Condorcet]: http://en.wikipedia.org/wiki/Condorcet_method